 Ellen Denny is the Monitoring Design & Data Coordinator for the USA National Network (USA-NPN), which is based at the University of Arizona in Tucson.
 She has coordinated the development of the USA-NPN protocols for the collection of standardized ground-based plant and animal phenology observations across the nation.
 She serves as a data manager for the organization, and as a global liaison, helping to advise developing national phenology networks around the world, and working towards global integration of phenology data.
 She has a Master of Forest Science from the Yale School of Forestry & Environmental Studies.
 Ellen lives in Kittery, Maine.

 Carrie works for iNaturalist, a platform connecting millions of people to nature and advancing understanding of biodiversity.
-As the Stakeholder Engagement Strategist, Carrie works to expand the impact of iNaturalist through collaborations and capacity building.
+As the Head of Engagement, Carrie works to expand the impact of iNaturalist through collaborations and capacity building.
 Prior to joining the iNaturalist team in 2018, she was a Science & Technology Policy Fellow with the American Association for the Advancement of Science at the National Science Foundation where she worked on open data policy.
 She has a PhD from the University of Illinois at Chicago where she studied seed dispersal ecology.
 Carrie lives in Washington, DC.

 Ramona L. Walls, Ph.D. is a consulting ontologist for Phenobase.
 She is Executive Director of Data Science at the Critical Path Institute (C-Path).
 She oversees multiple efforts including the development of C-Path’s Data and Analytics Platform, expansion and modernization of C-Path’s data integration pipeline to encompass new data types, and development of a rare disease knowledge graph.
 Walls joined C-Path in December 2020 and in 2021 she was promoted to Associate Director of Data Science.
 Walls retains an appointment in the Bio5 Institute of the University of Arizona.
 She received a bachelor’s degree in Environmental Resource Management and Horticulture at Penn State and a Ph.D. in Ecology and Evolution from Stony Brook University and did a post-doc at the New York Botanical Garden.
 Google scholar profile